top of page

 Final room sound analysis incorporating the Neumann studio monitors has revealed spectacular speaker/room response results.

 The ultimate solution!
-An excellent vocal recording & critical listening space has been achieved - 'THE COCOON'
+An excellent vocal recording & critical listening space has been achieved.

 We could not have wished for a better result!